benpaullamb/YTBL/README.md

 ## Backlog

 -   Refactor
+-   Add a "time elapsed" when downloading
+-   Rename button next to URL that fetches video name
+-   "Add prefix" button for group renaming
--   Transitions for adding/deleting URLs
+-   Transitions for everything
 -   More backend URL validation
--   Restyle colour for anime theme
+-   Links section to popular anime OST YT searches
 -   Support for playlists

 ## Setup on Windows